 The Juvenile Court is part of the Family Division of Circuit Court.
 The Juvenile Division of the Macomb County Prosecuting Attorney’s Office plays a key role in holding juveniles accountable for their criminal acts.
 In Michigan an individual who commits a misdemeanor or felony prior to his or her eighteenth birthday is treated as a juvenile.
 This division is responsible for the review of submitted police reports for legal sufficiency of criminal charges, charging juveniles with the appropriate offense, and following the case through the court system until the juvenile is adjudicated as a delinquent ward of the court.
 The Macomb County Prosecutor’s Office places a strong emphasis on rehabilitating young offenders to prevent recidivism.
-Less serious offenses may be diverted to a community-based program, or where appropriate the juvenile “drug court” for those young people struggling with substance abuse problems.
+Less serious offenses may be diverted to a community-based program, or where appropriate be transferred to the consent calendar, which holds the juvenile responsible, yet avoids any criminal record.

 While rehabilitation is the central focus of the juvenile delinquency system, the Juvenile Division aggressively prosecutes the most serious offenders.
 This can include “waiving” juvenile offenders to adult court.
 In those circumstances the juvenile will be treated as an adult, and may very well face imprisonment in the adult criminal justice system.